balantaim/spring-computerstore/README.md

 ## Setup the project

 1. Install Java 21 LTS (OpenJDK Corretto)
 2. Connect to your MySQL DB
+3. Connect to Stripe via api key (The demo uses test key for all environments)
-3. Select profile from "application.properties" (test/prod profile)
+4. Select profile from "application.properties" (test/prod profile)
-4. Optional: Add Database url, user and pass as VM options to prod profile: " -DB_URL=url -DB_NAME=user -DB_PASSWORD=pass"
+5. Optional: Add Database url, user and pass as VM options to prod profile: " -DB_URL=url -DB_NAME=user -DB_PASSWORD=pass"
-5. Test the project in your favorite IDE
+6. Test the project in your favorite IDE
-6. Use prod profile in the application.properties: spring.profiles.active=prod
+7. Use prod profile in the application.properties: spring.profiles.active=prod
-7. Create execution jar from the terminal by using:
+8. Create execution jar from the terminal by using:

 ```bash
 mvn clean package -Pproduction
 ```

 Your project is ready in the ./target directory

 ## Prepare the cloud platform